jarzt-pham/learn-rest-api/README.md

--- Ngôn ngữ: Javascript
--- Môi trường: Nodejs
--- Framework: Expressjs
+Language: Javascript -- Environment: Node.js -- Framework: Express.js

--- Đây là một project nhỏ dùng để tìm hiểu và làm rõ các vấn đề về API, REST, RESTFul -- Tìm hiểu về protocol HTTP
--- Sử dụng các phương thức GET, POST, Put, DELETE để đẩy dữ liệu và trả về JSON

--- PJ có sẵn nodemon, gõ script: npm start để chạy server 1 lần.

--- Sử dụng POSTMAN để kiểm tra API
+This is a small project used to understand and clarify issues related to API, REST, and RESTful concepts.
+It involves learning about the HTTP protocol and utilizing the GET, POST, PUT, and DELETE methods to manipulate data and return JSON responses.

+The project includes nodemon for automatic server reloading.
+Simply type 'npm start' to run the server.